-Ocean eRequisition custom forms are specialized PS Suite custom forms that provide a simple and seamless workflow for ordering tests and sending eReferrals using Ocean's secure network.
+Ocean eRequisition custom forms are specialized PS Suite custom forms that provide a simple and seamless workflow for ordering tests and sending eReferrals using Ocean's eReferral Network.

 Each eRequisition custom form is designed to order a specific type of test at a specific referral site.
-For example, there is a specific eRequisition custom form designed to order a diagnostic imaging test at Cambridge Memorial Hospital.
+For example, this specific eRequisition custom form is for ordering a diagnostic imaging test at Cambridge Memorial Hospital.

 Advantages Over Traditional Requisition Forms